adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Below.md

 This shop is located in a small side tunnel behind Shamukaar.
 It has no windows, and the door is locked with seal of the magi.
 The only indication of its purpose is a small sign above the door, showing a stylized dragon with an injured leg; a few drops of blood fall from its raised foreleg.
 This is the abode of [[Cask]], a changeling artificer allied with Daask.
 Cask’s specialty is alchemy, and he provides Daask with wrath, noxious smokesticks, and other alchemical weapons.
 More importantly, he plays a key role in the dragon’s blood trade, selling from his shop.
 Dragon’s blood is smuggled into Sharn in an inert, unrecognizable solid form.
 Cask prepares a special salve; when this is applied to the dragon’s blood, it restores the drug to its proper consistency.
 Cask cannot create dragon’s blood on his own, and he does not know the ingredients of the drug.

 ##### The Temple of the Six
 Before the rise of the Silver Flame, it was not uncommon to find people who openly worshipped the Dark Six, either hungry for power or making sacrifices to placate the dark gods.
 Temples to the Six were usually built in hidden places, and when Sharn was created an enormous temple to the Dark Six was constructed beneath the city.
 In 484 YK, Flamekeeper Jalus Baine led a force of the faithful and exterminated the followers of the Six, and the temple was quickly ransacked.
 But it was not completely destroyed.
-Currently, it serves as the headquarters of Daask and the home of the ogre mage [[Cavallah]].
+Currently, it serves as the headquarters of Daask and the home of the oni mage [[Cavallah]].
 Cavallah respects the Mockery and the Shadow and has restored their altars, but for the most part the temple was simply a convenient base of operations.
 She has established a range of defenses in the temple, and brought a variety of unpleasant beasts from Droaam: gricks, displacer beasts, basilisks, and an assortment of other deadly creatures.
 The wealth gathered by Droaam lies in the vaults of this temple—but seizing it would be a dangerous task.

 Many of the Dark Six have other worshippers in Khyber’s Gate, how have established hidden temples; these folk generally practice their faith in private and have little contact with Cavallah.